Leicester: The Centre of Everything

 There’s always a story to tell here as history, royal and otherwise, weaves through the fabric of the city and county like a power cable, connecting past and present, ancient and modern, in a still-live saga.
 Taking a name from the city’s rich trading past, the £350 million Leicester Highcross has utterly transformed shopping and the city experience.
 Leicester’s box-fresh, £4m Jubilee Square, its name inspired by our most recent Royal visitor (Her Majesty chose to begin her Golden Jubilee at DMU), will further reshape the city, as have the new £2.5 million Leicester Cathedral Gardens – space to live in and dream on past, present and future in, before taking the next step forward.

 Because history is never finished in Leicester – it won’t lie down and be quiet here.
 The discovery of a long-dead English King, Richard III, beneath the city streets triggered a wave of energy and change, becoming a story of forward movement and opportunity as much as reflection.
 An innovative £4m centre five minutes’ walk from our campus now tells the story of the King who brought the world to our door – and means, in 2015, the city and its peoples will witness the ceremonial funeral of a Shakespearean villain.
-It’s not a boast many others can make.
+It’s not a boast many others can make – and it’s one of the reasons the Lonely Planet guide has listed the city among the must-see world travel experiences for 2015.

 Confident and colourful, alive with possibilities, full of quirks and corners and bars, cafés and cuisine from around the world – plus the appetite for life to do them justice – we’re one of England’s 10 largest cities and the region’s largest economy.
 We’re big enough to offer something new every day, small enough to quickly feel like home.